-In the Police custody police takes statement from the accused.
-If in pressure of police accused writes false statement, how far it is considered valid in the Court of law.
+In the Police, custody police take a statement from the accused.
+If in the pressure of police accused writes false statement, how far it is considered valid in the Court of law.

 In Mohmed Amin @ Amin C.R.M.Shaikh vs C.B.I.
-2008 SCC(cri): if accused admits his guilt before the police officer either in police custody or not, it shall not be used against the accused in any proceeding.
-So whether accused made false or true statement before the police is totally protected.
-If such statement is adduced by the prosecution it shall be discarded by the court.
+2008 SCC(cri): if the accused admits his guilt before the police officer either in police custody or not, it shall not be used against the accused in any proceeding.
+So whether the accused made a false or true statement before the police are protected.
+If such a statement is adduced by the prosecution it shall be discarded by the court.

 Article 20(3) of the Indian constitution also protects the right of an accused to be a witness against himself.
 If police officer records any statement which goes against the interest of accused such statement cannot be used against the accused because it is against the principle of self-incrimination.

 You should not be afraid that that statement may be used against the accused.
 There is a fixed procedure in respect of the recording of statement of accused.
 Section 164 of the code of criminal procedure laid down method for the recording of confession.
 Only that confession can be used against the accused.
 And it is also not mandatory that accused must record his confession whenever he is being produced before the Magistrate for the recording of confession.